NiklasTiede/MyBlog/content/post/6-Testing-and-Continous-Integration.md

           pytest
 ```

 Don't be intimidated by the length of this job.
-It's just illustrating how powerful continuous integration is.
+It's just illustrating how powerful Github workflows can be. 🥰

 <div>
     <p align="center"><a href="/2021/5-distribution-via-setup-file"><< section 5</a> | <a href="/2021/7-documentation">section 7 >></a> </p>